cert-manager/cert-manager/docs/incubator-proposal.md

 in the ACME provider.

 * Provide clear, understable Events/log messages to users to inform them that issuance/renewal of a certificate has failed.
+Also provide metrics endpoints that can be scrapped by metrics collection software (such as Prometheus).

 * Attempt to obtain certificates from the specified issuing backend, and then keep those certificates up to date by renewing them as they near expiry.